Nules84/CI_PP2_ArtiQuiz/README.md

 ### **CONFIGURE GITHUB PAGES** <a name="pages"></a>

 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
-ArchiQuiz's website has been successfully hosted by GitHub Pages by following these processes:
+ArtiQuiz's website has been successfully hosted by GitHub Pages by following these processes:

 1. Navigate to the Github remote repository:
 2. Click on Settings.
 3. Scroll down to the GitHub Pages section.
 4. Locate Source's dropdown menu and select 'Master Branch'.
 5. After a short period of time, a link will become available above.
-ArchiQuiz's link is:
+ArtiQuiz's link is:

 *Please note that it can take up to 20 minutes for this process to complete.*